kiily/COMPGC01-Coursework/README.md

 # COMPGC01-Coursework - Restaurant Management Billing System

 This repository includes all the code and assets for the Restaurant Billing System developed as part of the COMPGC01 Coursework at UCL.
 This is based on a fictional restaurant layout.
+The application may be run from the supplied jar file.

+The application was developed using JavaFX and SceneBuilder.

 ## Main Application Features: